Kamend1/equity-optimizer-app/README.md

 The app is deployed on Heroku and available for testing at the following link: [https://equityoptimizerapp-9972d7f8e60a.herokuapp.com/](https://equityoptimizerapp-9972d7f8e60a.herokuapp.com/).

+**Note**: Due to the limitations of lower-tier Heroku plans (specifically regarding RAM), simulations should currently be run with no more than **1500 simulation runs** to ensure optimal performance.
+**Note**: YFinance at the moment recognizes the Heroku Deployment as a commercial product and limits daily data, which obstructs stock price updates.
+Data is updated until including December 10th.

 ## Additional Information

 ### Asynchronous Email Notification: